 Air pollution is the third leading cause of death worldwide, and most large cities, have fine particulate matter (PM2.5) levels above WHO health guidelines.
-Here, we take a closer look at the history of air pollution in Tokyo to better understand the current situation, and where things may be heading.
+Here, we take a look air pollution mapping in Tokyo to better understand the current situation, and where things may be heading.

 Because air pollution is directly linked to industrialization, this article will take a historical look at the advent of Japanese industry and its development during the last few centuries.

 In 1843, Japan had long been a closed-off economy, only allowing foreigners to trade in the port of Nagasaki.
 This is why the arrival of four modern American warships in Tokyo Bay, with armament technology far more advanced than that of the Japanese, was a reality check.
 In the words of Shimazu Nariakira, “if we take initiative, we can dominate; if we do not, we will be dominated”, much like their Chinese neighbors had been by the English.

 The country underwent a brief civil war between the reformist Meiji, who championed a western-style modernization of the country, and the conservatives who wanted to maintain the shogunate.
 The reformists came out victorious in 1869, ushering in a new era of industrialization, political reform, and pollution.

 Things went fast, and within two decades, the country was hardly recognizable.
 Samurai now worked in local shops, western political and economic institutions had taken over, factories were everywhere, and the environment began to suffer.

 Tokyo’s population was already above a million, and its urbanization and industrialization resulted in many environmental issues.
 Along with Osaka and a few other hotspots, it suffered from cholera, urban filth, black smoke, and offensive odors from animal processing plants.
 Ironically, heavy smoke emissions related to industry were often seen as a symbol of prosperity, and therefore rarely garnered complaints.